Winnie-the-Pooh: Origin

 Christopher Robin's original Winnie-the-Pooh stuffed toys, on display at the New York Public Library (clockwise from bottom left: Tigger, Kanga, Edward Bear ("Winnie-the-Pooh"), Eeyore, and Piglet).
 Roo was also one of the original toys, but was lost by Christopher Robin in the 1930s.

 A. A. Milne named the character Winnie-the-Pooh after a teddy bear owned by his son, Christopher Robin Milne, on whom the character Christopher Robin was based.
 Shepard in turn based his illustrations of Pooh on his own son's teddy bear named Growler, instead of Christopher Robin's bear.
 The rest of Christopher Milne's toys – Piglet, Eeyore, Kanga, Roo, and Tigger – were incorporated into Milne's stories.
-Two more characters, Owl and Rabbit, were created by Milne's imagination, while Gopher was added to the Disney version.
-Christopher Robin's toy bear is on display at the Main Branch of the New York Public Library in New York City.
+Two more characters, Owl and Rabbit, were created by Milne's imagination.
+Gopher was created for the Disney-produced films.

+In 1947, the toys came to the United States in the custody of Milne's US publisher, with whom they remained until 1987.
+The publisher then donated the toys to the New York Public Library.
+They have been on display at the Main Branch of the New York Public Library in New York City ever since.